Guide To How Much Caffeine In One Espresso Shot

 As a comparison let us look at the levels of caffeine found in some of the other products we may eat or drink.

-Here is the comparison for how much caffeine is in an espresso shot:
+Here is the comparison of how much caffeine is in an espresso shot:

 Below are the figures for caffeine quantities in other drinks.

 These caffeine figures are not exact quantities, due to the wide variations in caffeine levels between the huge array of drink product brands available:

 - One standard size cup (236ml) of brewed black coffee – 64 to 1175mg depending on the brewing process